sseletskyy/storybook-puppeteer-declarative-testing/README.md

 Value can be of `Number` type

-* value means number of expected axes of D3 chart based on selector `g.axis`
+* value means the number of expected axes of D3 chart based on selector `g.axis`

 ```
     it('should have ${checkAxes} axes', async () => {